High-performance computing facility with Los Alamos National Laboratory

 What is the project?

-The University of Michigan (U-M) and Los Alamos National Laboratory (LANL) are collaborating to create a new national AI research center in Washtenaw County.
+The University of Michigan (U-M) and Los Alamos National Laboratory (LANL) are collaborating to create a new national research center in Washtenaw County.
 This high-performance computing facility will support important research in science, energy and national security.

-What will the facility include?
+What will this project include?

-The project includes two main components:
+The project includes two main components located at the same site:

 • A facility for federal, classified research.